Biden vows to check Russian aggression, fight inflation

 “Instead of relying on foreign supply chains – let’s make it in America,” Biden said.

-The speech came as progress on many of Biden's other legislative priorities remains stalled on Capitol Hill, after Democratic Sen. Joe Manchin scuttled the sweeping "Build Back Better" spending bill that Biden championed last fall.

-As part of his pitch to voters, Biden looked to resurrect components of the legislation, but with a new emphasis on how proposals like extending the child tax credit and bringing down child care costs could bring relief to families as prices rise.
-He was also outlined how his climate change proposals would cut costs for lower- and middle-income families and create new jobs.
+As part of his pitch to voters, also put a new emphasis on how proposals like extending the child tax credit and bringing down child care costs could bring relief to families as prices rise.
+He was said his climate change proposals would cut costs for lower- and middle-income families and create new jobs.

 He proposed new initiatives on mental health that dovetail with growing bipartisan interest in Congress amid evidence that the pandemic has damaged the national psyche, and discussed new ways to improve access to health benefits for veterans sickened by exposure to the burning of waste during their service, officials said.